mad3001/Multiply/readme.md

 [Youtube Video Link](https://www.youtube.com/watch?v=IbOcqb44hSs)

+## :small_blue_diamond:2-May-2023 Update
+Minor bug fixes.
+If there are many files in a folder, a message about low sd card performance may be incorrectly displayed.

 ## :small_blue_diamond:Be careful!
 Important warning if you want to buy multiply or dandanator boards to make your device.
 There are at least two scammers on pcbway who uploaded multiply and dandanator designs WITHOUT ASKING ANY PERMISSION and they take a 10% commission of cost per author when they have created NOTHING.
 If you buy your pcbs from pcbway you have been ripped off because you have FREE gerbers to order your pcbs wherever you want (jlcpcb, dirtypcbs, etc...).